Explore the house and collections at Rufford

-Around 1530 a handsome timber-framed manor house was built at Rufford, in the low-lying mosslands of south-west Lancashire.
+Our story starts around 1530, when a handsome timber-framed manor house was built at Rufford in the low-lying mosslands of south-west Lancashire.